fabricjs/fabricjs.github.io/src/content/docs/core-concepts.md

 Rendering is performed in the parent plane, see [transformations](#transformations).

+Objects need a reference to canvas for proper rendering (handled by fabric under the hood).

 #### `renderAll` vs. `requestRenderAll`

 `renderAll` is sync, `requestRenderAll` is not, both render the canvas.